Query Your Infrastructure

 MQL integrates with hundreds of resources to retrieve information about your infrastructure.

-Run a query in the cnspec shell
+Run queries in the cnspec shell

 cnspec shell TARGET